Editorial Process and Peer Review

 Ethics Violations: When reviewers suspect an ethical violation, they should report it to the Editor.
 The editors will follow the COPE Flowcharts when dealing with cases of suspected misconduct.
 Articles suspected of serious research misconduct may also be viewed by Arkhaia Anatolika’s ethics editor and third parties deemed appropriate by the editor.

 Accepted articles are published at http://www.arkhaiaanatolika.org as they are prepared.
-After publication, submission manuscripts are selected for the next issue.

 All articles published in the Arkhaia Anatolika are fully Open Access: immediately, freely available to read, download, and share.

-Editorial Process (Internal Review)
+Editorial Process (Preliminary Review)

 Preliminary Review and Plagiarism Checking: The Editor-in-Chief reviews the manuscript, and validates if the theme, originality and scientific quality of the paper are fit to be published in the journal.
 Afterward, the Editor-in-Chief sends the manuscripts that comply with the journal’s publication policy to the Assistant Editor for editorial review.
 Assistant editors check every manuscript for language quality, the integrity of the figures, the detection of plagiarism, and potential conflicts of interest.
 All manuscripts submitted for publication to Arkhaia Anatolika are cross-checked for plagiarism using Turnitin software.
-A text similarity below 15% (excluding bibliography) is acceptable by the journal and a similarity of >25% is considered as high percentage of plagiarism.
+A text similarity below 15% and less (excluding bibliography) is acceptable by the journal and a similarity of >25% is considered as high percentage of plagiarism.
 But even in case of 15% similarity, if the matching text is one continuous block of borrowed material, it will be considered as plagiarized text of significant concern.
 If the decision is not to send the manuscript for external review, the Editor-in-Chief contacts the author with the decision.
-If the decision is positive, the Assistant Editor determines the other two internal reviewers from the members of the Editorial Board based on their field of expertise.
+If the decision is positive, the Assistant Editor determines the other two external reviewers from the members of the Editorial Board based on their field of expertise.

 You can see “Pre-Review and Plagiarism Checking Form” of Arkhaia Anatolika